 - OTT and Other device types are also not part of the accreditation process.

-Video campaign and Universal App campaign Clicks are not a part of the MRC accreditation process for Clicks.
+- Video campaign and App campaign Clicks are not a part of the MRC accreditation process for Clicks.

-Dashboard metrics segmentation (e.g., demographics) beyond display and search campaign totals and device type segmentation, are not part of the MRC accreditation process.
+- Dashboard metrics segmentation (for example, demographics) beyond display and search campaign totals and device type segmentation, are not part of the MRC accreditation process.

 Click measurement methodology

 The measurement methodology is based on all click activity recorded, and does not utilize sampling for the purposes of click measurement.
 Only stage 2.2 of the IAB click referral cycle (measured clicks) are directly observed by Google.
-With respect to the click-referral-cycle, upon receipt of the initial click transaction by the ads redirect server, Google Ads records the click and issues a non-cachable HTTP 302 redirect to the browser based on the location established by the Advertisers for the specific advertisement.
+With respect to the click-referral-cycle, upon receipt of the initial click transaction by the ads redirect server, Google Ads records the click and issues a non-cacheable HTTP 302 redirect to the browser based on the location established by the Advertisers for the specific advertisement.
 This constitutes the measured click.
 The click measurement methodology is the same across all device types (desktop, mobile, tablet) and for browser and mobile apps unless otherwise noted.

 Furthermore, currently, parallel tracking is an optional feature for advertisers who use click measurement for Search Network and Shopping campaign traffic.
 Parallel tracking sends customers directly from your ad to your final URL (landing page) while click measurement happens in the background (without sending them to the tracking URLs first)

-Ads can be displayed on mobile devices that are supported by the Google Mobile Ads SDK (see here for list of currently supported platforms).
+Ads can be displayed on mobile devices that are supported by the Google Mobile Ads SDK (see a list of currently supported platforms).